software-mansion-labs/expo-live-updates/README.md

 {
   "message":{
       "token":"<DEVICE_PUSH_TOKEN>",
       "data":{
-            "notificationId":"1",
-            "title":"Firebase message",
+          "event":"update",
+          "notificationId":"1", // passing notificationId is prohibited when data event is "start" "title":"Firebase message",
           "subtitle":"This is a message sent via Firebase" }
    }
 }
 ```

+Passing `notificationId` when event is set to `start` will result in error - ids are generated on live update start.

 Request variables: